jessemcg/gemma2-legal-summarization/README.md

     ./sumCTscript.sh -f raw_ct.txt -s next-section

 As shown above, if the input text file is located in the project directory, you can just list the file name.
-However, if the input text file is located elsewhere, you will need to list the entire file path.
+If the input text file is located elsewhere, you will need to list the entire file path.